+Click Add.
 From the dropdown, select the type of server you want to configure.
-Then click the Create Provider button.

-Alternatively, you can copy an existing provider configuration by clicking Create Copy.
+Alternatively, you can copy an existing provider configuration by clicking the ellipse on a listed provider and then selecting Copy.

 Enter the settings for this security provider configuration as detailed below.